cyborgcnc/CYBORGCNC__RRVC3MOD/WOBBLE-RINGS/README.md

 -3mm Screws, for attaching the top Ring, and the Arms to the Linear Bearings

+-20x8mm Bearing for the front and Back support Brackets (Top bearings to support the lead screws and keep them from whipping)

 The way you put these together is pretty self explanatory.

 Just look at the pictures, and you will be able to see how they go together.
 Basically, the Steel Balls sit between each of the Steel Pins in the disks, and they are held in place by the magnets on the other side.